 The research program is designed to be a collaborative effort with expertise from multiple disciplines contributing.

-A strong governance structure will be established, including a steering committee to oversee the program and to ensure end-user expectations are being met.
+A strong governance structure has been established, including a steering committee to oversee the program and to ensure end-user expectations are being met.

 Overarching objectives of project clusters in this program are to: